thatrandomperson5/Md-embed/README.md

 Go to the [discord](https://discord.gg/BrnAvMps) and navigate to **#commands**, from there run **/generate** and follow the instructions.

 # Solving errors, the guide
+## Basic questions
+## Error screens
+### Internal Server Error 500
+An issue in the code.
+Write an issue and give as much detail as possible

+### Not a member 404
+The api couldn't locate you. make sure you have joined the discord.

+### Failed to load
+A accounted for error. make sure you have a vailid user and hash.
+If it still does not work go to **#support** on the discord.

+### 403 forbidden

+You are missing some key url parameters. make sure you have a user, hash and version.

 ## WARNING
 This project is under strict copyright.